odeum/odeum-code/docs/developer/Experiments.md

 - All code experiments must be located in ./experiments/...
 All experiments should be a full stack CRA implementation which can be installed seperately from within the experiments own folder

-- Only code reviewed and accepted components and scripts will be populated to ./src folder
+- Only code reviewed and accepted components and scripts will be populated to the main ./src folder

 ## 1 - Codesplitting / routing (IDLE)